Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Are LLMs Good at Ins-Controllable Summary Evaluation?

 \subsection{Result Analysis}

-The results are reported in Table \ref{tab:meta-eval}, consisting of Kendall rank correlations at both system and summary levels between the human evaluation results and the LLM-based evaluation results.
-For each of the backbone LLMs we chose to benchmark (\S\ref{subsec:metaeval-setting}), we evaluate its performance with different evaluation protocols when applicable\footnote{We could not use a few OpenAI models with LLMScore since the log-likelihood is not provided by the APIs.} so in total we evaluate the performance of 40 LLM-based evaluation methods.
+The evaluation results are reported in Table \ref{tab:meta-eval}.
+For each of the backbone LLMs we chose to benchmark (\S\ref{subsec:metaeval-setting}), we evaluate its performance with different evaluation protocols when applicable\footnote{We could not use a few OpenAI models with LLMScore since the log-likelihood is not provided by the APIs.} so in total we evaluate 40 LLM-based evaluation methods.
 We make the following observations:

 (1) \textbf{Different LLMs have significantly different performance at evaluating ins-controllable summaries}.
-In particular, GPT-4 shows a consistent advantage over other LLMs with different evaluation protocols across the three quality aspects.
-In Figure~\ref{fig:corrs}, we report the average performance of each LLM across three quality aspects on three evaluation protocols except LLMScore.
+In Figure~\ref{fig:corrs}, we report the average LLM performance across 3 quality dimensions on 3 protocols except LLMScore.
+In particular, GPT-4 shows a consistent advantage over other LLMs.

 (2) \textbf{The choice of evaluation protocols has a large impact on the evaluation method performance}.
 For example, the pairwise comparison protocol (LLMCompare) is (almost) always better than the listwise protocol (LLMRank).
 Besides, the most suitable protocol for each backbone LLM can be different.
 For instance, \texttt{gpt-4-0314} works better with LLMCompare while \texttt{gpt-3.5-turbo-0301} tends to work better with LLMEval.